 Bb Cornet by Gustave Besson, 1850

-This cornet was recently purchased by collector Tom Meacham from a French collector, who had photographs of it on his website, where it was hidden in plain sight.
+This cornet is in the collection of Tom Meacham, purchased from a French collector who had photographs of it on his website, where it was hidden in plain sight.
 The restoration was very straightforward, the most difficult part being the repair of a piston that had been punched through from the bottom in an attempt to free it from the casing.
 I made replacements of the missing Bb and A mouthpipe shanks.
 The crooks are not a matched set, but are of the correct size and style.
 I believe that the Ab crook is the only one original to this cornet and the G and F crooks came from another French cornet of the period.
 The mouthpiece is of high quality and a very early French example, but is probably not made by Besson.